Sean Stone: Work in media for the Russian government

-Stone is a member of the Board of Advisors for the company MindShare Ventures Group based in New York City.

-In his last episode on RT America, Stone criticized celebrities for speaking out against Russia's invasion, and claimed that Oprah Winfrey had banned Tolstoy's War and Peace from her book club, and said it was wrong to characterize Russian leader Vladimir Putin as "some kind of dictator".
+Stone worked as executive producer of “Zelenskyy Unmasked” (2024), a video series by Ben Swann, a promoter of conspiracy theories, and a fellow employee of RT America, part of the RT network, a global multilingual television news network based in Moscow and funded by the Russian government.
+The series heavily attacked the character of Ukrainian President Volodymyr Zelenskyy, and was launched to coincide with Congressional debates regarding increased United States military assistance to Ukraine.
+In his last episode on RT America, Stone criticized celebrities for speaking out against Russia's invasion of Ukraine, and claimed that Oprah Winfrey had banned Tolstoy's War and Peace from her book club, and said it was wrong to characterize Russian leader Vladimir Putin as "some kind of dictator".